Pak123Pak/english-learning-android-app/testing/bdd.md

     When the user taps the system back button
     Then the user should return to the main menu

+  Scenario: Navigation from Revision to Dictionary and back
+    Given the user is on the Revision screen
+    And there are no words in the current stage
+    When the user taps the "Add New Words" button
+    Then the Dictionary Search screen should open
+    When the user taps the "Back to Main" button
+    Then the user should return to the main menu immediately And the user should not be taken back to the Revision screen

   Scenario: App state persistence
     Given the user has searched for a word and selected a definition When the user navigates away from the app